deavmi/homepage/content/blog/vinyl-with-v6.md

 The `pulseaudio-utils` package gives us a tool known as `pactl` which let's us inspect the running pulse audio server (installed by  the `pulseaudio` package).

 ### Start the audio server

-We now need to start the ouklse audio server.
+We now need to start the pulse audio server.
 This will discover all audio input and output devices and get a lock on them.
 It iwll multiplex these out to clients wanting them via IPC mehcnaics.

 ```bash
 pulseaudio  -v